Coastal ocean dynamics applications radar: Limitations

-As discussed before, for a given look angle, a single CODAR station permits to detect only the component of flow traveling toward or away from its location.
+As discussed before, for a given look angle, a single CODAR station can detect only the component of flow traveling toward or away from its location.
 Radial currents from two or more sites should be combined to obtain vector surface current estimates.
-Moreover, when using two CODAR stations the so-called “baseline problem” can affect the measurement.
+Moreover, when using two CODAR stations the so-called "baseline problem" can affect the measurement.
 This occurs when both the instruments measure the same component of velocity.
-To avoid this problem and resolve properly the current vector, generally two radials must have an angle included by 30° and 150°.
+To avoid this problem and resolve properly the current vector, generally two radials must have an angle between 30° and 150°.